g-otn/number-guesser/README.md

 ### Usage
 - Draw digit on the "Digit" canvas
 - Click on node to highlight it's weights
+- Check [table](https://github.com/yomotsu/camera-controls#examples) for camera controls in the 3D visualizer
 - <kbd>Space</kbd> to reset weights and camera

 ## Installation